 Update -- Online EndNote says it's free to anyone now.
 If you sign up or sign in on campus or using Web of Science, you'll get 5GB storage for PDFs and notes, up from 2GB, and many more citation styles.

 Zotero Getting started with Zotero.
 Use the Firefox add-on Zotero or use stand-alone Zotero, with extensions for Firefox, Chrome, and Safari..

 EndNote Online Web-based EndNote (used to be called EndNote Web)

 Want to get started with Zotero or EndNote?
-We will offer several workshops this fall.
-Also, ask us (wiswellj@ and others) about one-to-one and small group consultations.
+We will offer several workshops this spring.
+Also, ask us (wiswellj@ or using RAP request) about one-to-one and small group consultations.

 EndNote has been changing quickly.
 Here is a good explanation.